bergsans/archaize-js/text/8_summary.md

 # Summary

-Archaize JS is an exploration of how transpilers work.
+Archaize JS is an exploration on how transpilers work.
 The aim is to answer this in theory, but mainly by code.
 Archaize can transpile most of the main functionality of ES6 to ES5.
-It also covers, in general terms, how a transpiler works.
-It's main shortcoming is not describing this process in detail, how Archaize JS manages different problems.
+It also covers, in very general terms, how a transpiler works in theory.
+It's main shortcoming is not describing this process in detail, especially concerning how Archaize JS manages different problems.
 On the other hand that would have a required a longer text, perhaps even book.